 My husband lost weight and in my despair, I didn’t even notice he wasn’t eating.
 My mom noticed and she was the one who gave us the strength when we had none left.
 There was also a nurse who worked at my OB office and she reached out and offered support.
 I don’t know if we would have made it without her.

 We tried again and 4 miscarriages later we were at the point of just giving up.
 We thought we would never be parents and then I was pregnant again.
 This time I was on bed rest.
-I remember each day being more stressful than the next and each milestone being approached with bated breath.
-When we went past 22 weeks we breathed and thought we made it.
+Each day was more stressful than the next and each milestone was approached with bated breath.
+When we went past 22 weeks we thought we made it.
 At 26 weeks I went to the ER and I told them something is wrong I can feel it.
 They assured me everything was fine and I went home.

 That next morning I woke up covered in fluid because once again my water broke.
-We had just moved literally the day before so didn’t even have our house phone unpacked.
-For some reason, I could not figure out how to use my cell phone.
+For some reason, I could not figure out how to use my cell phone and my husband was not home.
 I waddled over to a neighbor I had not even met and he and his children called 911, my husband, and my mom.
 Then this man who I did not know came and sat with me holding my hand until the paramedics arrived.

-The paramedics took me to the hospital where the doctor gave me magnesium to stop the labor, and then a steroid that would rapidly develop my son’s lungs.
+At the hospital the doctor gave me magnesium to stop the labor, and then a steroid that would rapidly develop my son’s lungs.
 I was then airlifted to a higher level hospital where they would give me more of this medicine over a course of 48 hours.
 Two days later as the doctor examined me he exclaimed I see a foot, and I was immediately prepped for surgery.
 We went in for c-section, and I remember lights surrounding me and the sound of a kitten.